10 Sports Memorabilia Homes That Should Be in the Hall of Fame

 You probably don’t need a warehouse to store all of your valuables but these secret hiding spots will keep your expensive items safe.

 There’s tailgating and then there’s tailgating in style like Georgia Smithwick and her son, Peter, do when the Houston Texans play.
 They showed up for the Texans’ playoff game against Indianapolis this season in Houston in their tricked-out trailer.
-A small space like this trailer can actually appear pretty comfortable like one of these 25 gorgeous tiny homes.

 The Locker Room